Fuse FM: History

-On 26 April 2013, Fuse took part in the first ever Manchester Student Media Awards, which was organised by Station Manager Joe Kearney and the then Media Intern.
-The awards took place in Academy 2 in the Students' Union.
+On 26 April 2013, Fuse took part in the first ever Manchester Student Media Awards, which was organised by Station Manager Joe Kearney, taking place in Academy 2 in the Students' Union.
 Also awarded were the University's student paper, The Mancunion, and the student TV station, Fuse TV.
-The radio categories were judged by industry professionals, including Ben Newby from Capital FM Manchester.
 The evening was hosted by Adam Brown, host of weekend breakfast on Capital FM Manchester.
 After all the awards were presented, there was a sound clash featuring DJs from both Fuse FM and The Hits Radio.